ALLEZ ELIZABETH - LANGUAGE LEARNING FEATURED IMAGE - AMERICAN SIGN LANGUAGE

 1. Dr. Bill Vicars – Another great YouTube channel for learning ASL.
 The format isn't as organized, but you still get what you need.
 His website LifePrint goes into more detail.

-3. MicBergsma – well technically this is a YouTube channel that teaches you how to use your GoPro, but Mitch can also teach you ASL at the same time.
+3. MicBergsma – Well, technically, this is a YouTube channel that teaches you how to use your GoPro, but Mitch can also teach you ASL while you watch.
 A two-fer!
 (Here's a post on how you can Learn a Language Through a Life Skill)

 5. Signed with Heart – This is a short video course on YouTube.
 I'm not sure if it's still being updated, but the videos are still relevant and useful.

 1. ASL American Sign Language – free with in-app purchases.
 This one is slightly better only because it's cheaper.
-For $2.99, you get the Pro version which gets rid of ads and unlocks all of the signs.
+For $2.99, you get the Pro version, which removes ads and unlocks all signs.
 This app has memory games too.
 While it isn't as polished as The ASL App, it's still pretty good for $2.99.
 Available for iOS and Android.

 2. The ASL App – free with in-app purchases.
 To be honest, it's decent as a free version, but the packs are really what are going to get you.
-I paid to unlock all the packs for $9.99.
+I paid $9.99 to unlock all the packs.
 I love that it includes phrases for social media, pop culture references, and other phrases that you usually don't find in ASL apps.
-You have the option of slowing down the videos, saving favorites, and searching for phrases within the app, One of the downsides: no dictionary.
+You can slow down the videos, save favorites, and search for phrases in the app.
+One of the downsides: no dictionary.
 Available for iOS and Android.

 Finding a Learning Buddy